-- 3. Refer to Table 14.2.2 for definitions of Earth Fill classes A1, A2, B, C and D. - 4.
+- Refer to Table 14.2.2 for definitions of Earth Fill classes A1, A2, B, C and D. - 4.
 As the Upper Zone (and Core Zone / Outer Zone) will form part of the pavement Subgrade, additional requirements stated in Clause 9.1 of Annexure MRTS04.1 to this Technical Specification must also be satisfied. - 5.
 Emerson Class Number > 3 for Outer Zone and Upper Zone materials as well as homogeneous cross-sections. - 6.
 Minimum requirements are given in Figure 14.3.1 and Table 14.3.1.
-Embankments with height (H) > 10 m need to be geotechnically designed (example, Outer Zone thickness may need to be increased to satisfy the stability requirements). - 7.
+Embankments with height (H) > 10 m need to be geotechnically designed (example, Outer Zone thickness may need to be increased to satisfy the stability requirements).
+Materials permitted for use shall include Class A1, Class B and Rockfill. - 7.
 For embankments within the Structure Zone of bridges over land, only Class A1 and/or Class B materials shall be used.
 For embankments within the Structure Zone of bridges over water, only Class A1 material shall be used.
-The maximum particle size shall be 75 mm. - 8.
+The maximum particle size shall be 75 mm.
+Where pre-boring is required for the driving of pre-cast piles through embankment fill, the maximum particle size shall be no greater than 50 mm. - 8.
 For embankments within the Structure Zone of culverts, only Class A1 and/or Class B materials shall be used. - 9.
 A geotextile separator as per Clause 14.3.2 shall be provided. - 10.
 Class C materials shall not be used in the top 300 mm below Subgrade Level.